Who can benefit?

 What happens at the first session?

 This first consultation will be a chance to hear about your difficulties and explain how therapy works.
 It is also an opportunity to see whether we're a good “fit” - not only will you be able to establish your comfort level, but you will also get to know me and my therapeutic style.
-It is equally important for you to feel comfortable with me, as it is for me to be able to work with you.
-It is also essential to find someone to work with, where you the client, feels understood.
+It is equally important for you to be understood, as it is for me to be able to work with you.

 How long do we have to attend relationship counselling sessions?